wikimedia/eventgate/README.md

 about the topic name that is used for a any given event, you don't need to configure this.
 The default behavior is to sanitize an event's schema URI and use it for the Kafka topic name.
 E.g. if an event's schema URI is `ui/element/button-push`, the topic name will end up being `ui_element_button-push`.

-However, if you need more specific control over the final topic name, you can use the `stream_field` and optionally the `topic_prefix` configurations.
-If `stream_field` is configured, the default Kafka Eventbus produce function will extract a stream name out of the event from `stream_field` and then (optionally) prefix it with `topic_prefix` to build the destination Kafka topic.

-`topic_prefix` allows for more flexible control of the destination of events without requiring the events themselves to encode their final topic name.
-(Wikimedia uses this feature to prefix topics with source datacenter names.
-Event creators shouldn't need to know which datacenter they are operating in.)
+However, if `stream_field` is configured and present in an event, its value will be used as the destination Kafka topic of that event.
+If you need finer control over event -> Kafka topic mapping, you should implement your own Kafka produce function (see, e.g. wikimedia-eventbus) that does so.

 # Configuration